 / / /

 My research is placed at the interface between political science and science and technology studies (STS).
 It focuses on questions of politics, citizenship and democracy, particularly in relation to new technology and European welfare states.
 My work has been conceptually underpinned by an ambition to develop post-disciplinary and post-foundationalist modes of political analysis and critical intervention.
-I am the author of two monographs and more than a dozen publications in international journals such as Critical Discourse Studies, Critical Policy Studies, Citizenship Studies, New Media & Society and Javnost: The Public.
+I am the author of two monographs and more than a dozen publications in international journals such as Critical Discourse Studies, Critical Policy Studies, Citizenship Studies, New Media & Society, Territory, Politics, Governance and Social Policy & Administration.
 All my publications can be found here.